Mount Banks Summit walk

 From Mount Banks picnic area, you’ll ascend steeply and it’s not just the windswept dramatic landscape you’ll want to photograph.
 Near the unfenced summit you’ll discover a fascinating new world.
 The unique basalt cap is home to a tall forest of monkey gums, so named by early explorers who mistook resident greater gliders for monkeys.

 Enjoy a well-earned break while taking in the magnificent panoramic views over the Grose Wilderness.
-From here you can truly appreciate the staggering diversity and immense beauty of the Greater Blue Mountains World Heritage Area.
+From here you can truly appreciate the staggering diversity and immense beauty of the Greater Blue Mountains Area World Heritage Property.

 Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.